top of page

 User Experience Researcher

-• Develop test plans, screeners, test scripts, and user workflows.
+• Conducted user research for healthcare software, developed test plans, screeners, test scripts, and user workflows.

-• Lead and analyze user focus groups and stakeholder interviews.
+• Led and analyzed user focus groups and stakeholder interviews, managed and analyzed quantitative surveys.

-• Present actionable recommendations that improve user experience and meet business objectives.
+• Presented actionable recommendations that improve user experience and meet business objectives.

-• Work closely with designers, project managers, business analysts, and engineers.
+• Worked closely with designers, project managers, business analysts, and engineers.

 2017-2018